kruthika-acog/Trial_repo/README.md

 See some basic formatting syntax here (text format and text colours): https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

+Now I feel github and git are manageable.
+Docker is a bit confusing, though the kokekloud tutorials are helping.
+Will soon get used to it. __:D__

 ---
 > The most painful state of being is remembering the future, particularly the one you will never have.
 -Soren Keikergaard